Skip to content

 LTS Identity and Access Management

-LTS Identity and Access Management (IAM) is a framework for managing identities, roles, and permissions in Long-Term Storage (LTS) solutions, ensuring secure and efficient access to storage spaces like buckets or objects.
+LTS Identity and Access Management (IAM) is a framework for managing identities, roles, and permissions in S3-backed storage platforms, such as UAB Research Computing (RC) Long-Term Storage (LTS), ensuring secure and rapid access to data stored in buckets as objects.
 Understanding access rights and permissions for LTS spaces is essential for effective data management and security.
 This section aims to clarify common misconceptions regarding ownership, steward roles, access control, and how bucket policies help manage permissions in LTS spaces.

 Terminology

-• Access Key: The public identifier used to access the allocation, similar to a username.
+• Access Key: The username-like identifier used to access an allocation.

 • Stewards: Stewards are individuals responsible for managing an allocation.
-Stewards need a full access key pair to perform tasks like creating, deleting, and maintaining buckets.
-Each steward must maintain separate key pairs for their allocations and any Lab/Core allocations they manage.
+Stewards need their own keys to perform tasks like creating, deleting, and maintaining buckets.
+Each steward must maintain separate keys for their individual allocations and any shared allocations they manage.

 • Bucket Policy: A bucket policy is a JSON formatted file that you can use to grant access permissions to your LTS bucket and the objects in it.
 Please refer to sharing buckets and bucket policy structure for more details.